edumudijyothi/edumudijyothi/README.md

 - Any innovative ideas in AI and machine learning

 ## 📫 How to reach me
-- Email: jyothiedumudi@gmail880@gmail.com
+- Email: jyothiedumudi880@gmail.com
 - LinkedIn: (https://www.linkedin.com/in/jyothi-edumudi)

-## 😄 Pronouns
-- She/Her

 ## ⚡ Fun fact
-- I love combining my technical skills with my passion  to create impactful solutions!
+- I'm a curious learner and love exploring new technologies in my free time!